dingosmart/Physics-Simulations-and-Animations/README.md

 Dynamic analysis when all the parameters are changed and the system will come to a dynamic equilibrium and displays all possible parameters of calculations, such as inlet pressure, suction or discharge pressure, the temperature of the refrigerator oil, the temperature of the incoming seawater, triggering emergency valve air compressor, etc. .
 After a day of work on the project, it became clear why the guys who came to work suffered a fiasco, work  implicitly to Junior level, it is necessary to build a model , which are able to not all.
 In fact it was necessary to address not the tasks that I had been taught, and related. instead of hydraulics and fluid mechanics required equipment, etc.

-But it was decided correctly models written and programmed to, written code ...

 The work of the company, I did not get, but that's a lot of things :) repeated or learned useful things.